HDFGroup/vol-log-based/sneak_peek.md

     extracting filters.
   + `h5lreplay` now recognizes the internal objects of names prefixed with double '_'.
-  + Fix metadata flush-after-read operations that corrupts the file.
+  + Fix metadata flush-after-read operations that corrupt the file.
   + Fix write request not flushed properly after the first metadata flush.
   + Fix memory error when writing filtered datasets.
+  + Fix a bug in dataspace selection when the least significant dimension of interleaving blocks contains more than one element.
+  + h5ldump and h5lenv return -1 if it fails to handle the file.

 * New example programs
   + none